-The 401(k) Plan is available to employees.
+The 401(k) Plan is available to eligible employees.
 The Company contributes 100% of the first 3% and 50% of the next 2% of compensation that a participant contributes to the 401(k) Plan.
 Participants in the 401(k) Plan immediately vest in employer matching contributions.
-The Company's contributions to the 401(k) Plan totaled \$8,588,000 and \$7,516,000 for 2019 and 2018, respectively.
+The Company's contributions to the 401(k) Plan totaled \$8,959,000 and \$8,588,000 for 2020 and 2019, respectively.

 The Horizons Plan provides for a fixed contribution to eligible employees, calculated as a percentage of the employees' covered compensation.
 The fixed contribution is calculated using percentages ranging from 3% to 8%, based on an age plus years of service-graded scale.
+At December 31, 2020, the Company accrued \$14,461,000 for the fixed contribution relating to the 2020 plan year, which was subsequently paid in January 2021.
 At December 31, 2019, the Company accrued \$14,223,000 for the fixed contribution relating to the 2019 plan year, which was subsequently paid in January 2020.
-At December 31, 2018, the Company accrued \$12,957,000 for the fixed contribution relating to the 2018 plan year, which was subsequently paid in January 2019.
 Amounts are included in accounts payable and accrued expenses in the statutory financial statements.